When are classes in the MSW program offered?

 How many days a week do students attend classes?

 Schedules vary depending on the exact classes being offered and the student status (full-time or part-time).
-However, for fulltime status, most students attend classes three to four nights during the week in the Fall but only one or two in the Spring.
-Since practicum placements can often be scheduled close to home, commuters often find they do not need to travel to campus much during the semester of their practicum.
-In the summer, each class meets teicw as often (i.e., upto two times a week), so most students attend three to four days a week.
+However, for fulltime status, most students attend classes three to four evenings during the week in the Fall but only one or two in the Spring.
+In the summer, each class meets twice as often (i.e., up to two times a week), so most students attend three to four evenings a week.
 In part-time status, the attendance is about half the full-time course load.

-Can field practicum placements be done at my current residence (if out of the local university community)?
+Can field practicum placements be done at my current city of residence (or outside of the local university community)?

-Yes, practicum placements can often be done in a community outside of the Springfield or Joplin areas.
-Most commuting students are able to find placements close to their home communities.
+Yes, practicum placements can sometimes be done in a community outside of the Springfield, Joplin, or West Plains areas.
+Some commuting students are able to find placements close to their home communities.
 Out of town placements must be approved by the Field Coordinator for that campus and must meet the program and social work accreditation requirements for an MSW-level practicum placement.
 The Field Coordinators meets with every student in the Fall to discuss practicum options and to help the student arrange a mutually suitable placement for the Spring term.

 Is educational credit offered for work or life experience?

-No. While we respect and welcome those who have life or work experience related to becoming a master level social worker, credit for life experience or work background is not offered in the MSW program at MSU.
+No. While we respect and welcome those who have life or work experience related to becoming a master level social worker, credit for life experience or work background is not recognized by CSWE as part of a professional graduate degree.